 Correctional Supervision Rate for Adults in the US

-"In 2016, 860 persons per 100,000 U.S. adult residents were under the jurisdiction of state or federal prisons or in the custody of local jails.
-The incarceration rate has declined since 2009 (980 per 100,000) after reaching a high of 1,000 per 100,000 U.S. adult residents from 2006 to 2008.
-The incarceration rate had declined since 2009 and is currently at its lowest rate since 1996 (830 per 100,000) (not shown)."
+"In 2018, about 830 persons per 100,000 adult U.S. residents were under the jurisdiction of state or federal prisons or in the custody of local jails.
+This incarceration rate has declined since reaching a high of 1,000 per 100,000 adult U.S. residents from 2006 to 2008.
+The incarceration rate is currently at its lowest point since 1996 (830 per 100,000; not shown in tables)."